This Flame Within: Iranian Revolutionaries in the US

 Mitra Rastegar is a Clinical Associate Professor in Liberal Studies at New York University.
 Rastegar earned her Ph.D. in sociology from the Graduate Center of City University of New York.
 Her book Tolerance and Risk: How US Liberalism Racializes Muslims, published in 2021 by University of Minnesota Press, examines the circulation of media discourses about Muslims and Muslim Americans as objects of tolerance and sympathy.
 Her scholarship has also been published in GLQ: Journal of Lesbian and Gay Studies, WSQ: Women’s Studies Quarterly, and International Feminist Journal of Politics.
 Rastegar’s research and teaching interests include cultural studies, liberalism and secularism, race and racialization, and transnational feminism.

-Co-sponsored by the NYU Asian/Pacific/American Institute.
+Co-sponsored by the NYU Asian/Pacific/American Institute and the Department of Social and Cultural Analysis.

 For more information, please contact the NYU Center for the Study of Gender and Sexuality at email@example.com.